Tyler Bates: Career

 Bates composed the score for Guardians of the Galaxy in 2014.
 Having worked with James Gunn in the past, Bates had a good idea on how Gunn wanted things done.
-Before any of the cinematography actually started, Gunn had Bates write several themes prior to shooting so the scene could be matched to the music instead of the score being created to fit the scene.
-This required a fair bit of cooperation between Bates and Gunn in advance since these scores would not only be the final piece, instead of a temporary filler acting as a placeholder, but they also influenced the actual performance of everyone on set.
-This amount of work and effort required a massive undertaking by both Bates and his team.
-For 4 months, they clocked upwards of 100-hour work weeks to produce this finished product.
+Before any of the cinematography started, Gunn had Bates write several themes prior to shooting so the scene could be matched to the music instead of the score being created to fit the scene.
+This required cooperation between Bates and Gunn in advance since these scores would be in the final piece, instead of a temporary filler acting as a placeholder.
+They influenced the performance on set, which required an undertaking by both Bates and his team.
+For four months, they clocked upwards of 100-hour work weeks to produce this finished product.
 After all the work, they had a total of 29 different soundtracks giving a combined total of 64:34 of music.
 "At least half the cues in the movie have more than 500 tracks of audio," Bates was quoted in an interview with Melinda Newman on HitFix.
 This was a result of there being orchestral passages that were doubled or tripled, choirs, overdubs, and other instrumentals.

-That same year, Bates composed the score to the stylish neo-noir action film John Wick, collaborating with Joel J. Richard and Marilyn Manson.
-The film proved a surprise critical and financial success, and Bates returned to score its 2017 sequel, and also its third installment.
-He re-teamed with that film's co-director David Leitch to score a spiritual successor, the Cold War-era spy thriller Atomic Blonde.
+That same year, Bates composed the score to the action film John Wick, collaborating with Joel J. Richard and Marilyn Manson.
+The film proved a surprise critical and financial success, and Bates returned to score its sequel John Wick: Chapter 2, and also its third and fourth installments.
+He and Richard also scored its 2025 spin-off Ballerina, replacing Marco Beltrami and Anna Drubich.
+He would later collaborate again with co-director David Leitch to score a spiritual successor, the Cold War-era spy thriller Atomic Blonde.

-Video game scoring

 Bates composed the soundtrack for the PlayStation 3 games God of War: Ascension and Army of Two: The 40th Day, as well as the PlayStation 4 game Killzone: Shadow Fall.
-Most recently he composed for the largest first-person shooter app in the world, China's Crossfire.
+Most recently he composed for Crossfire.